03 May 2022

 - GOV.UK: Coronavirus (COVID-19)

-- Public Health England: Coronavirus (COVID-19): guidance
+- UK Health Security Agency: Coronavirus (COVID-19): guidance

 - ABTA: Travelling during Coronavirus

-- GOV.UK: Travel advice: coronavirus (COVID-19)
+- GOV.UK: Travel abroad from England during coronavirus (COVID-19)

 - International Aircraft Transport Association (IATA): Air Travel and COVID-19

-- Foreign, Commonwealth & Development Office, Foreign travel advice [Accessed 5 August 2021]
+- Foreign, Commonwealth & Development Office, Foreign travel advice [Accessed 3 May 2022]

 - International Aircraft Transport Association (IATA).
 Guidance for Cabin Operations During and Post Pandemic Edition 5.
 18 May 2021.
-[Accessed 5 August 2021]
+[Accessed 3 May 2022]

 - World Health Organization.
-Operational considerations for managing COVID-19 cases or outbreak in aviation: Interim guidance 18 March 2020 [Accessed 5 August 2021]
+Operational considerations for managing COVID-19 cases or outbreak in aviation: Interim guidance 18 March 2020 [Accessed 3 May 2022]

 - IATA.
-Low Risk of Transmission.
-2021 [Accessed 5 August 2021]
+Cabin Air and Low Risk of On Board Transmission.
+2021 [Accessed 3 May 2022]

 - Choi E, Chu D, Cheng D et al. In-Flight Transmission of SARS-CoV-2.
 Emerg Infect Dis.
 Nov 2020; 26(11).
-[Accessed 5 August 2021]
+[Accessed 3 May 2022]

 - Freedman D, Wilder-Smith A. In-flight transmission of SARS-CoV-2: a review of the attack rates and available data on the efficacy of face masks.
 J Trav Med, 2020, Sept 2020;27(8):1–7.
-[Accessed 5 August 2021]
+[Accessed 3 May 2022]

 - Foreign, Commonwealth & Development Office, Coronavirus (COVID-19): international cruise ship travel.
 Last updated 1 February 2022.
 [Accessed 3 May 2022]